Uterine or endometrial cancer

 CODIRECTOR.
 GYNAECOLOGY AND OBSTETRICS DEPARTMENT

-Cancer of the uterus is a type of tumor that is most often located within the uterus and therefore can have a good chance of being cured.
-In most cases, prevention is not possible, but reducing risk factors reduces the probability of developing this disease.
+Uterine cancer is a type of tumour that occurs when cells grow uncontrollably in the uterus.
+This type of cancer is often located inside the uterus and therefore has a good chance of being cured.
+Prevention is not possible in most cases, but reducing risk factors reduces the likelihood of developing this disease.

-The objective of the Gynecologic Cancer Area of the Cancer Center Clínica Universidad de Navarra is to offer our patients individualized attention.
-To this end, we have a group of highly specialized professionals: medical oncologists, gynecologic oncologists, radiation oncologists, pathologists, radiologists, nuclear physicians, geneticists and specialized nurses.
+To do this, we have a group of highly specialised professionals: medical oncologists, gynaecological oncologists, radiation oncologists, pathologists, radiologists, nuclear medicine doctors, geneticists and specialised nurses.

-This multidisciplinary approach allows us to personalize the treatment of each patient in a consensual manner, seeking excellence and innovation.
+This multidisciplinary approach allows us to personalise the treatment of each patient in a consensual manner, seeking excellence and innovation.

 A PERSONALIZED MEDICINE